Germans hit the streets against deals with far right | Malay Mail

 February’s coup for the far right came days before 75th anniversary commemorations in Dresden, capital of neighbouring Saxony state, for the baroque old city’s destruction in one night and day by Allied bombers in 1945.

-Around 1,500 neo-Nazis are expected to hold a demonstration there Saturday, met with large numbers of counter-marchers and a heavy police presence.
+Around 1,500 neo-Nazis held a demonstration there yesterday and were met with large numbers of counter-marchers and a heavy police presence.

-They plan a “funeral march” for the supposed “martyrdom” of the city, which right-wing extremists — leaning on inflated reports of the number of victims in Nazi propaganda at the time — often claim is a crime by the Allies on par with the Holocaust. — AFP
+They are calling their protest a “funeral march” for the supposed “martyrdom” of the city, which right-wing extremists — leaning on inflated reports of the number of victims in Nazi propaganda at the time — often claim is a crime by the Allies on par with the Holocaust. — AFP